enso-org/hiring/people/senior-interpreter-engineer.md

 #### The Skills We're Looking For
 We have a few particular skills that we're looking for in this role:

-- Practical and rich experience writing code in either Scala or Java (3+ years).
+- Practical and rich experience writing code in either Scala or Java (3+ years), with working knowledge of _both_ languages.
 - Experience building an interpreter for a programming language.
 - A deep understanding of the JVM, its execution model, and garbage collection behaviours, born of practical experience.